alonisser/swamp/README.md

          --stopall                 stop all Swamp services
          --restartall              restart all Swamp services
          --stateall                see all Swamp services state
-         --preset <preset_name>    apply a preset
+         --list                    simple list of swamp services with not extra data (e.g for scripting) --preset <preset_name>    apply a preset
          --vconf                   validates and checks the Swampfile.js
          -p, --path <swamp_path>   set the Swamp path [cwd]